How does Mrs. Maisel look so marvelous? The design dream team shares secrets

 "For a lot of people, this reminds them of their mothers and their grandmothers," Zakowska says.
 "It's distant but familiar at the same time.
 It's something that brings memories to life."

-Discuss: The Marvelous Mrs. Maisel: Inside the dream team that makes it look marvelous
+Discuss: The Marvelous Mrs. Maisel: Inside the dream team that makes it look magical

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.